TheCarsonWest/nerd-emoji/APCHEM/Effusion Rate.md

 * $M_1$ is the molar mass of gas 1
 * $M_2$ is the molar mass of gas 2

 This relationship makes intuitive sense.
-Lighter molecules, on average, move faster than heavier molecules at the same temperature. [[Kinetic Molecular Theory]] Therefore, they are more likely to encounter and pass through the small opening.
+Lighter molecules, on average, move faster than heavier molecules at the same [[Temperature]]. [[Kinetic Molecular Theory]] Therefore, they are more likely to encounter and pass through the small opening.

 ## Example Calculations